cmtrimble/cmtrimble.github.io/side_gigs.md

 permalink: /side_gigs/
 ---

-# 🎙️ Side Gigs & Creative Work
+#Side Gigs & Creative Work

 ---

-## 🎙️ Voices: Aspiring Voice Actor
+## Voices: Aspiring Voice Actor

 I'm an aspiring voice actor with experience in theater and screen performance, specializing in emotional resonance and accent versatility.
 My delivery style blends observer cognition with genre adaptability — from mythic narration to dystopian grit.